remicmacs/stellarisen/docs/FRONT-END.md

 ## Structure

-The whole website is defined in a single HTML page which includes all the elements that does not belong to the 3D scenes (information panels and menus).
+The whole website is defined in a single HTML page which includes all the elements that do not belong to the 3D scenes (information panels and menus).
 3D scenes are initialized and displayed using JavaScript.

 ### Dialogs

 Information dialogs and menus are grouped in modal dialogs.
 There is 3 kinds of dialogs which are placed on the left, on the center, and on the right (or the top, depending on the platform).
-Since these dialogs can display differents informations (for example, the left modal dialog, used by the menu, can also display the login page), they contains panels which are displayed/hidden dynamically based on the information we want to display.
+Since these dialogs can display differents informations (for example, the left modal dialog, used by the menu, can also display the login page), they contains panels which are displayed/hidden dynamically based on the information we want to show.

 Hidding/displaying dialogs is managed by the JavaScript on click events, by adding/removing the `hidden`/`visible` classes.